maximus801/cos425-group/README.md

 ## Tomomi Bahun
 I spent most of my time at home during the winter break.
 I watched a British baking show, and it made me want to learn baking.
 I practiced baking some fun stuff, like macarons and cream puffs, and they came out good.
 Also, I purchased the entire series of Demon Slayer books and enjoyed reading them.
 They were expensive, but I thought they were worth buying.

+## Max Carter
+During winter break, we had my sister and her newborn baby come visit from California.
+This was especially great because I had not yet met their baby, nor had my nearly one year old son, who seemed to recognize her from the many Facetimes.
+After Christmas, it was a lot of cool down and clean time at our house, though my wife and I did manage to get to Thompson's point and go skating for our anniversary (We had our first date there).